Recovery timeline after surgery

 - Wait 6 weeks before doing any demanding sports or abrupt movements (ex.: tennis, badminton, jogging, and downhill skiing) and when you do, do it gradually.

-- If you are a cycling enthusiast and your surgery has gone well, there are no post-surgery complications, and you recover your continence well, you could back in the saddle 8 to 12 weeks after the operation.
+- If you are a cycling enthusiast and your surgery has gone well, there are no post-surgery complications, and you recover your continence well, you could be back in the saddle 8 to 12 weeks after the operation.
 It is always best to ask your doctor for the green light.

 - After the surgery, practically every man experiences a transitory period of urinary incontinence.
 This period can last for several weeks up to a few months (average 3 to 6 months).
 For some men, patience will be required, since recovery may take longer (6 to 9 months) and even up to 2 years.
 It varies from one person to the next depending on the degree of their disease, age, and state of health.
 In most cases, urinary incontinence disappears with time and with specific exercises such as Kegels.